User Research Study

 - Provide a series of recommendations to improve the current software, and identify new business opportunities uncovered in the field.

-- Observed and Interviewed 120 Walmart Photo Lab Customers.
+- Observed and Interviewed Walmart Photo Lab customers

-- Visited nearly a dozen Walmart stores in NY and CA.
+- Visited nearly a dozen Walmart stores across USA

 - Logged over 50 hours of customer observations & interviews.